gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 ### the FCN model:

-Below is the code calling blocks for all layers, I have added a print function after each block to help showing the size of each layer in the model.
+Below is the code calling blocks explained above, I have added a print function after each block to help showing the size of each layer in the model.

 ```python
 def fcn_model(inputs, num_classes):